acquire-project/acquire-docs/docs/api_reference.md

 - Call `device_manager()` to return the `DeviceManager` object associated with this `Runtime` instance.

-- Call `get_available_data` with a specific `stream_id`, 0 or 1, to return the `AvailableDataContext` associated with the 1st or 2nd video source, respectively.
+- Call `get_available_data` with a specific `stream_id`, 0 or 1, to return the context manager, `AvailableDataContext`, associated with the 1st or 2nd video source, respectively.

 - Call `get_configuration()` to return the `Properties` object associated with this `Runtime` instance.